-Problem Description Reason Solution I just created a new 8 Gbyte emulated disk, but I can only see 2 Gbytes.
-Why?
-DOS can only recognize file sizes of up to 2 Gbytes.
-Refer to "Filesystem Limitations" on page 11.
-You will need to partition your emulated disk.
-The remaining 6 Gbytes in your emulated disk file is available to create additional partitions.
-I just created a new 8 Gbyte emulated disk and installed Windows.
+Problem Description Reason Solution I just created a new 8 Gbyte emulated disk and installed Windows.
 Now my OS partition won't boot.
 Why?
 When you create the new emulated disk file, SunPCi automatically creates a 2 Gbyte partition, using the first 2 Gbytes of the new disk.
 If you installed Windows to the other partition (the remaining 6 Gbyte portion), DOS will not recognize it, and SunPCi will not boot from that partition.
 You will need to create a new 2 Gbyte partition for your version of Windows.
 Refer to "Filesystem Limitations" on page 11.
 Why are my new emulated disk files so much bigger than my old ones?
 New emulated disk files are fully populated disks, which means that their actual file size on your workstation's filesystem is the same as the size you specified when you created the disk.
 Older emulated disk files are not fully populated, so they "grow" as you add programs and data files.
 Refer to "Comparing Sparsely Populated Emulated Drives to Fully Populated Drives" on page 8.
 I created a partition and installed Windows NT on it.
 Why won't it boot?
 If the partition you created is located at greater than 4 Gbytes after the start of your emulated disk, that partition will not boot.
 Refer to "Filesystem Limitations" on page 11.
 You must install Windows NT on the first partition on your emulated drive.
 Is there a limit to the number of partitions on a single emulated drive?
-No, there is no limit to the number of drives, but there are other limitations.
+No, there is no limit to the number of partitions, but there are other limitations.
 If you want to create multiple partitions on an emulated drive, you need to use Partition Magic.
 Remember that Windows and DOS only recognize the 26 drive letters, and that some are already mapped by default (such as F:).
 Refer to the Partition Magic 5.0 User's Guide for more information.